 Below you will find a questionnaire regarding workstation ergonomics.
 In order to assess whether your workstation is set up correctly, please answer the questions as accurately and honestly as possible.
 In a ergonomically correct work environment, all questions should be answered in the affirmative.
 If the reply to any of these questions is no, action should be taken to optimise your workstation and avoid any possible office-related injuries before they arise.
 You may be able to do this yourself or with the help of your manager, union or health and safety representative.

 If you are experiencing an office-related injury or need further advice about workstation ergonomics, why not make an appointment with our team of highly qualified osteopaths?
 They will be able to offer treatment and advice to prevent the injury from recurring.
-You can book online or by calling us on 020 8789 3881.
+You can book by calling us on 020 8789 3881.

 WORKSTATION ERGONOMICS QUESTIONNAIRE